 There's a lot to like about XP.
 It's a fascinating and very different approach to the problem of developing software.
 I'm entranced with their test-first, test constantly, and don't move on till the tests pass philosophy.
 If only most of us practiced such aggressive checking!
 Refactoring is also a great idea, though I'd argue that we should attempt to write great code from the outset, which minimizes the number of refactorings needed.

-Unfortunately XP has grown into a bible-thumping religion (the bible, though, is in this case eXtreme Programming Explained, Kent Beck, 2000 Addison-Wesley).
-Few question its dogma, all sing the hymns of "refactoring and pair programming".
+Unfortunately XP has grown into a bible-thumping religion (the bible, though, is in this case eXtreme Programming Explained, Kent Beck, "refactoring and pair programming".
 There's been a paucity of counter-reformation ideas.
 Till now.

 Like Martin Luther's 95 thesis, Matt Stephens and Doug Rosenberg's new book "Extreme Programming Refactored", Springer-Verlag, NY NY 2003, ISBN 1-59059-096-1) lifts the hood on the hype and exposes the problems that come with XP.